dyhes/zulip/docs/testing/testing-with-django.md

 ## Overview

-Zulip uses the Django framework for its Python backend.
+Aloha uses the Django framework for its Python backend.
 We use the testing framework from [django.test](https://docs.djangoproject.com/en/3.2/topics/testing/) to test our code.
 We have over a thousand automated tests that verify that our backend works as expected.

-All changes to the Zulip backend code should be supported by tests.
+All changes to the Aloha backend code should be supported by tests.
 We enforce our testing culture during code review, and we also use coverage tools to measure how well we test our code.
 We mostly use tests to prevent regressions in our code, but the tests can have